alphaknowledgehosting/AlphaKnowledgeDsaEditorials/CPP basics-1/cpp2-editorial.md

 }
 ```

-**Pass by Reference:** In this approach, the main function's and function's parameters share the same memory, so changes in the function affect the main function's parameters directly.[^6]
+**Pass by Reference:** In this approach, the main function's and function's parameters share the same memory, so changes in the function affect the main function's parameters directly.
+[6]

 **Example:**